Flatbed vs Wheel-Lift Towing in Phoenix, AZ – Which Is Best for Your Vehicle?

 When using wheel-lift towing, we frequently deploy both In The Ditch® Speed Dollies and Collins® Dollies for maximum safety and flexibility.
 These systems let us elevate all four wheels when needed—ideal for all-wheel-drive, damaged, or immobilized vehicles.
 Our operators are trained for proper setup, load balancing, and securement to protect your drivetrain and suspension on every tow.

-• 2017 Ford F-450 with a Jerr-Dan MPL unit – our rapid-response wheel-lift for tight urban recoveries and quick local tows.
+• 2017 Ford F-450 with a Jerr-Dan MPL unit – our rapid-response wheel-lift for tight urban recoveries and quick local tows

 Every unit is equipped with TowBook dispatch, live GPS, and pre/post photo documentation for transparency.